 Hulu Live TV has quickly become a major player in the live TV streaming industry.
 In a short space of time it has risen the ranks and now boasts one of the largest user bases around.
 While the content is plentiful, the service’s base package is a little less generous with simultaneous streams.

-One of the major differences with Hulu is that its Unlimited Screens add-on does provide access to as many simultaneous streams as a subscriber wants, as the devices are connecting through the home network.
+One of the major differences with Hulu is that its Unlimited Screens add-on does provide access to as many simultaneous streams as a subscriber wants, as long as the devices are connecting through the home network.

 Philo might be considered a cheap service, but it’s far from cheap when it comes to features and simultaneous streaming is no exception.
 In spite of its low cost, Philo subscribers can currently stream on three different devices at the same time.